nextscripts-5m/nextscripts-5m/README.md

 ### Hi there 👋

-- ⚡ We are currently working on FiveM scripts
+- ⚡ Currently working on FiveM scripts
 - 📫 How to reach us: joining the discord below or add me on discord `d0cc.`
 - 💥 Join our discord for getting support: https://discord.gg/VU9Vhyhe7b